-Contrary to the name, the "Roth 401(k)" is not a plan at all but an option within a
+Contrary to the name, the "Roth 401(k)" is not a plan at all but an option within a 401(k) Plan.

-401(k) Plan.
 The Roth option allows you to forego the usual tax-deferred character of your regular 401(k) contributions and to designate them as after-tax money that grows tax-free.
 That's right tax-free money.
-But is the tax-free allure of the Roth the best financial choice or should we just stick with the traditional tax-deferred 401(k)?
-To Roth or Not To Roth?, that is the question.
+But is the tax-free

-The 401(k) contribution limits are unchanged.
-In 2006, you can make annual calendar year 401(k) contributions up to \$15,000.
-In addition if you are at least age 50 by the end of your plan's year end you can make an additional \$5,000 "catch-up".
+The 401(k) contribution limits for 2016 remain unchanged from 2015.
+In 2016, you can make 401(k) contributions up to the maximum limit of \$18,000.
+In addition if you are at least age 50 by the end of the year you can make an additional \$6,000 "catch-up".
 The Roth is simply a recharacterization or designation of your 401(k) contributions as after-tax Roth contributions.
 This designation must be made at the time they are withheld so your payroll department can properly tax them.